Adhesion (medicine)

-Adhesions are fibrous bands that form between tissues and organs, often as a result of injury during surgery.
+Adhesions are fibrous bands that form between tissues and organs, often as a result of irritation of internal surfaces during surgery, infections or trauma.
 They may be thought of as internal scar tissue that connects tissues not normally connected.

 Pathophysiology

 Adhesions form as a natural part of the body's healing process after surgery in a similar way that a scar forms.
 The term "adhesion" is applied when the scar extends from within one tissue across to another, usually across a virtual space such as the peritoneal cavity.
 Adhesion formation post-surgery typically occurs when two injured surfaces are close to one another.
 According to the "classical paradigm" of adhesion formation, the pathogenesis starts with inflammation and activation of the coagulation system which causes fibrin deposits onto the damaged tissues.
 The fibrin then connects the two adjacent structures where damage of the tissues occurred.
 The fibrin acts like a glue to seal the injury and builds the fledgling adhesion, said at this point to be "fibrinous."
 In body cavities such as the peritoneal, pericardial, and synovial cavities, a family of fibrinolytic enzymes may act to limit the extent of the initial fibrinous adhesion, and may even dissolve it.
 In many cases, the production or activity of these enzymes are compromised because of inflammation following injury or infection, however, and the fibrinous adhesion persists.
-A more recent study suggested that the formation of "fibrinous" adhesions is preceded by the aggregation of cavity macrophages, that can act like extravascular platelets in the abdominal cavity.
+A more recent study suggested that the formation of "fibrinous" adhesions is preceded by the aggregation of cavity macrophages that may act like extravascular platelets in the abdominal cavity.

 If this is allowed to happen, tissue repair cells such as macrophages, fibroblasts, and blood vessel cells penetrate into the fibrinous adhesion and lay down collagen and other matrix substances to form a permanent fibrous adhesion.
 In 2002, Giuseppe Martucciello's research group showed a possible role could be played by microscopic foreign bodies (FB) inadvertently contaminating the operative field during surgery.
 These data suggested that two different stimuli are necessary for adhesion formation: a direct lesion of the mesothelial layers and a solid substrate foreign body (FB).

-While some adhesions do not cause problems, others may prevent muscle and other tissues and organs from moving freely, sometimes causing organs to become twisted or pulled from their normal positions.
+While some adhesions do not cause problems, others may prevent muscle, nerve and other tissues and organs from moving freely, sometimes causing organs to become twisted or pulled from their normal positions.